BAK2K3/CIRPG/TESTING.md

 **Outcome: Pass**

-**User Story:** 4b – As a Free/Paid User, I want to be able to create a new character, so that I can start playing the game.
+### User Story 4b: As a Free/Paid User, I want to be able to create a new character, so that I can start playing the game.

 **Acceptance Criteria:** A user must be able to create a new character, and access features associated with a profile having an Active Character**.**